A short proof of a central limit theorem for the order of the giant component and $k$-core: Preliminaries

 \subsection{A central limit theorem for weighted neighbourhood sums}

-We will also need the following general result, which follows from work in \cite{AEKP25}, which asserts a central limit theorem for a range of graph parameters which have a representation as a weighted neighbourhood count.
+We will also need the following general result, proved in \cite[Lemmas 5.2 and 7.6]{AEKP25}, which asserts a central limit theorem for a range of graph parameters which have a representation as a weighted sum of neighbourhood counts.